wilburluce/ng-component-ideas/README.md

     changeDetection: ChangeDetectionStrategy.OnPush
   })
 ```
+So at this point, you should have a safe and efficient component using a minimal amount of code.

 #### Further Discussion
 Question: What if I need to initialize something like a reactive form before the template renders?